arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/DeploymentResource.md

 This setting is not available for group `coordinators`, `syncmasters` & `syncworkers` because servers in these groups do not need persistent storage.

+Please use VolumeClaimTemplate from now on.
+This field is not considered if VolumeClaimTemplate is set.
+Note however, that the information in requests is completely handed over to the pod in this case.

 ### `spec.<group>.storageClassName: string`

 This setting specifies the `storageClass` for the `PersistentVolume`s created